splynx/docs/files/en/networking/radius_customization/radius_customization.md

 ### Service

-Most of these values can be changed in `Customers/ List/customer/Services`
+Most of these values can be changed in `Customers → List → Customer → Services`

 [Customer services description](customer_management/customer_services/customer_services.md)